Nordicdesign/nebula-help/src/content/docs/client/03_troubleshooting.md

 Close the client and open it again.

 This is a known bug so the safest solution right now is to open the client _after_ MSFS has fully loaded.
 That means when you see the main menu.
-But if it happens often that the client won't automatically connecct to MSFS, please reach out in Discord.

 #### 2. Simconnect not using default port